Kong/kubernetes-ingress-controller/docs/api-reference.md

 _Underlying type:_ `string`

-Kind refers to a kubernetes kind.
+Kind refers to a Kubernetes kind.